MayCXC/maycxc.github.io/_posts/2019-2-21-recursive-streams.md

 Based on that assumption, we can peel this method apart.
 Let our problem be solved with two methods, one to create a recursive `Stream` of all of the files with the given parent directory, and one to find which of these files has a given name.
-This sounds like a much more appropriate use of a `Stream`.
+This sounds like a much more familiar use of a `Stream`.

 {% highlight java %}
 static Stream<File> traversal(File f) {